iHeartMedia Inc. (IHRT): Skating on Thin Ice? We Know the Answer

 IHRT’s Market Performance

-IHRT stocks went up by 0.74% for the week, with a monthly drop of -0.76% and a quarterly performance of 29.87%, while its annual performance rate touched 185.09%.
-The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.58% for iHeartMedia Inc..
-The simple moving average for the period of the last 20 days is 2.24% for IHRT stocks with a simple moving average of 49.71% for the last 200 days.
+IHRT stocks went down by -14.97% for the week, with a monthly drop of -14.51% and a quarterly performance of -2.92%, while its annual performance rate touched 172.03%.
+The volatility ratio for the week stands at 8.46% while the volatility levels for the past 30 days are set at 4.72% for iHeartMedia Inc..
+The simple moving average for the period of the last 20 days is -13.68% for IHRT stocks with a simple moving average of 25.25% for the last 200 days.

 Analysts’ Opinion of IHRT